St Martin’s 9.15am Traditional Service:

 Will there be Holy Communion?

 We aim to share Holy Communion together once a month (normally the second Sunday of the month).
 Do check the latest notice sheet for details.
-If you’re trusting Jesus as your Lord and Saviour, please feel free to join us.
+If you’re trusting Jesus as your Lord and Saviour, please feel free to join us in taking bread and wine.
 If you’re not sure what you believe, you’re welcome just to watch from where you’re sitting, or to keep your hands by your side as you come forward, and someone will pray for you.